Rock Failure Analysis

 Mining operations at the Mid-Continent Quarry have not complied with county or federal permit requirements for more than a decade.
 Because the quarry is on federal public land managed by the U.S. Bureau of Land Management (BLM), it is regulated by BLM as well as by Colorado state government and Garfield County.
 When Rocky Mountain

-When Rocky Mountain Industrials (RMI) first purchased the quarry operation in 2016, U.S, Bureau of Land Management (BLM) officials informed the company that several compliance problems under the federal permit for the quarry carried over from the previous mine operator, CalX Minerals.
-BLM gave the company a temporary pass on dealing with permit violations.
-The
+Background When Rocky Mountain Industrials (RMI) first purchased the quarry operation in 2016, U.S. Bureau of Land Management (BLM) officials informed the company that several compliance problems carried over from the previous mine operator, CalX Minerals.
+BLM gave RMI a temporary pass on dealing with permit violations.
+The agency agreed that the violations could be

 In the fall of 2018, a few months after RMI announced its proposed mine expansion plan, the Glenwood Springs Citizens’ Alliance (GSCA) asked Garfield County to review operations at the quarry.
 We suspected that several aspects of the mining operation did not comply with the special use permit that Garfield County issued for the quarry.